16 Cygni: Stellar components

 16 Cygni is a hierarchical triple system.
 Stars A and C form a close binary with a projected separation of 73 AU.
 The orbital elements of the A–C binary are currently unknown.
 At a distance of 860 AU from A is a third component designated 16 Cygni B. The orbit of B relative to the A–C pair was determined in 1999 and not updated since (as of June 2007): plausible orbits range in period from 18,200 to 1.3 million years, with a semimajor axis ranging from 877 to 15,180 AU.
 In addition B orbits between 100 and 160 degrees inclination, that is against the A–C pole such that 90 degrees would be ecliptical.

 Both 16 Cygni A and 16 Cygni B are yellow dwarf stars similar to the Sun.
 Their spectral types have been given as G1.5V and G3V, with A being a little hotter than the Sun, and B somewhat cooler.
 The system was within the field of view of the original mission of the Kepler spacecraft, which collected extremely precise photometric data of the stars.
 From these measurements, asteroseismology models have calculated precise masses of 1.08 and 1.04 times the solar mass for 16 Cygni A and 16 Cygni B respectively, and independent ages of around 7 billion years for each star.
+In a 2018 PhD dissertation, astrophysicist Earl Patrick Bellinger used asteroseismic inversion techniques to perform a detailed model-independent analysis of the internal structures of 16 Cyg A and B. While 16 Cyg B’s internal profile closely matched theoretical stellar evolution models, 16 Cyg A showed significant deviations in its core structure compared to best-fitting models.
+This suggests that standard stellar models may not fully capture the internal physics of stars slightly more massive than the Sun, and highlights the value of asteroseismic inversion for refining stellar theory.
 The system has also been observed through interferometry, which allowed the determination of the angular diameter of each star.
 The angular diameters together with the asteroseismology models were used to calculate radii of 1.229 and 1.116 times the solar radius for components A and B respectively.